jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/ColorSpaces.rst

 YUV colorspace
 --------------

 There are several YUV formats.
-There are `interleaved formats`_ and `planar formats`_ (also called packed formats).
+There are :doc:`interleaved formats <InterleavedImageFormat>` and :doc:`planar formats <PlanarImageFormat>` (also called packed formats).
 The main difference is how they are stored in memory.

 Interleaved images have all color components needed to represent a pixel placed at the same place in memory.
 For planar formats the data is not